ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 ### TeleVideo the company

 Wikipedia has a [page about TeleVideo](https://en.wikipedia.org/wiki/TeleVideo).
-The company was based in San Jose, California, and made terminals until about 2011 when it definitely folded.
+The company was based in San Jose, California[^addresses], and made terminals until about 2011 when it definitely folded.
 It seems that the company was founded in 1975, although [this reference](https://web.archive.org/web/20090517093721/http://www.usu.edu/alumni/newsletter/2004/feb04.html#spot) mentions that "TeleVideo Systems, Inc. was born in March of 1979".
 [This other reference](http://edgar.secdatabase.com/1670/110465906016916/filing-main.htm) mentions 1975, while the [official web site](http://televideo.com/), which is only a leftover page, mentions "35 years in business" as of 2011, which points to a date closer to 1975 than 1979.
 It might be that the company started in 1975, but was renamed or reincorporated in the following years.

 ### Dating of the 912 model